Boone County, Nebraska

 Boone County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 5,386.
-Its county seat is Albion.
-The county was organized in 1871 and named after Daniel Boone.
+As of the 2020 census, the population was 5,386, and was estimated to be 5,355 in 2025.
+The county seat and the largest city is Albion.

-In the Nebraska license plate system, Boone County is represented by the prefix 23 (it had the 23rd-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Boone County was represented by the prefix "23" (as it had the 23rd-largest number of vehicles registered in the state when the license plate system was established in 1922).